A correction may be in store for loanDepot Inc. (NYSE:LDI) shares? - The Dwinnex

 Ratios:

-To gain a deeper understanding of LDI’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 0.45 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 0.11.
+For a deeper understanding of loanDepot Inc.’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 0.54 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 0.13.
 In the meantime, Its Debt-to-Equity ratio is 9.63 whereas as Long-Term Debt/Eq ratio is at 9.63.

 Upgrades & Downgrades